LJQ0727/VirtualFileSystem/README.md

 My implementation also supports absolute addressing to increase robustness.

 # Project reflection and conclusion

-Several problems I met in this assignment gave me valuable experience in solving them.
-The first is

-about data structure used to implement FCB in bonus.
-At first I thought 32 bytes is not enough and want to implement a doubly linked list in the bonus.
-However, later I found that I could squeeze the FCB on/off bits, and can use a filename match traversing strategy instead of linked list.
-This allows mroe efficient storage utilization.

 I think this project is a valuable experience for learning the FS, including dynamic allocation, contiguous allocation, compaction.
 I also learn the technique of writing CUDA programs, which are somewhat like C/C++ but have restricted access to some standard library routines, like `memcpy`.